 From Harford County Public Schools:

 Harford County Public Schools (HCPS) continues to make the safety and security of students a top priority and invest in new features and measures to support this goal.
 HCPS is happy to announce that with the use of an automated attendance system, it can now inform parents/guardians much sooner when their child is not in school.
+They have also hired a security guard for increased vigilance throughout school grounds.

 “We have heard from our community members that they want to be notified earlier in the day when their child is absent from school,” said Superintendent of Schools Sean Bulson.
 “We are listening to your concerns, and we are making every effort possible to address them.”